 - check that the benefits you've outlined meet their needs.

-Good communicators know that what they say is often less important than the way they say it.
+What you say is often less important than the way you say it.

 Use your voice to make an impact by:

 - adjusting your pitch to suit the conversation

 - adjusting your volume for clarity, and to suit your customer's comfort and hearing needs

 - speaking in a steady tone of voice to show you're calm and confident

 - slowing the speed of your speech so it is calm and clear

 - varying the inflection in your voice to suit your message—to show enthusiasm, common sense, interest, and gravity